atoll101/portfolio/README.md

 # Personal Portfolio Website

 This repository contains the source code for my personal portfolio website.
 It's a modern, single-page application built with Next.js 15, designed to showcase my projects, skills, and a little bit about myself.
-The site is fully responsive and features a clean, dual-theme interface.
+The site is fully responsive and features a clean, dark-themed interface.

 **Live Demo:** [**www.yamin.com.au**](https://www.yamin.com.au)